 If you’ve ever baked a cheesecake in a water bath or bain-marie, chances are water has seeped into the cake at least once.
 It’s a defeating feeling, but there is a chance the cheesecake can still be saved if water seeps into it.

 A water bath, also known as a bain-marie, is simply a pan with water in which another pan, dish, or pot is set.
+It helps to cook a custard, like cheesecake, slowly and evenly, resulting in a creamy texture and minimizing cracks.
 Sometimes water from the larger pan seeps into the cake.

 Do you need to use a bain-marie for cheesecake?
 Mostly, yes.

-- You’ve used standard length (12-inch) aluminum foil rather than extra-long (18-inch) to wrap your pan – always go with 18-inch foil.
+- You’ve used standard length (12-inch) aluminum foil rather than extra-wide (18-inch) to wrap your pan.
+Always go with 18-inch foil.

 - There was a small puncture or tear in the foil.